LLNL/sundials/doc/cvode/examples/source/f2003_serial.rst

 cv_roberts_dnsL
 ===================================================

+This problem models
-As described in [HSR2017]_, this problem models the kinetics of a three-species autocatalytic reaction.
+the kinetics of a three-species autocatalytic reaction.
 This is an ODE system with 3 components, :math:`Y = \begin{bmatrix} y_1 \\ y_2 \\ y_3 \end{bmatrix}`,
 satisfying the equations,

 .. math::